 2. Always Carry Your Ski Boots

-If the airlines loose your ski boots, you’re SOL.
+If the airlines lose your ski boots, you’re SOL.
 Rental boots are no fun to ski in and you’ll likely have painful feet for the entirety of your trip.
 The rest of your gear is far easier to replace.
-If you can’t carry them, at least separate them from your skis so you won’t loose everything if something goes wrong.
+If you can’t carry them, at least separate them from your skis so you won’t lose everything if something goes wrong.

 Pro Tip: Carrying your boots also saves on your checked bag weight and doesn’t count as an additional ‘carry-on’ if you strap them to your backpack.

 3. Pack Your Helmet Properly

-If you don’t, it my get crushed and you won’t even know it until it’s too late — no point in taking any risks.
+If you don’t, it may get crushed and you won’t even know it until it’s too late — no point in taking any risks.
 If you can, clip it to a backpack.
-If not, make sure it’s well padded (especially on the inside!) in your clothing bag so it won’t be crushed or dented.
+If not, make sure it’s well-padded (especially on the inside!) in your clothing bag so it won’t be crushed or dented.

 Pro tip: Some helmet manufacturers make padded helmet cases for travel.
 Worth the investment!

 4. Pack Very Few ‘Normal’ Clothes

 Unless you plan on really getting into the Aprés ski vibe (which is a whole different story), you don’t need much in terms of clothing off the hill — your ski gear will take up most of the sweat and stink so it takes the pressure off needing too many extra changes.
-A couple shirts, 2 pairs of pants, a warm hat and pair of good boots will do just fine.
+A couple of shirts, 2 pairs of pants, a warm hat, and pair of good boots will do just fine.
 This obviously depends on the length of your trip!